 These children need a highly supportive community to help them feel valued and cared for, and this lessens the tendency for these children to be a bully.
 Most bullies are acting in a controlling, vindictive and manipulative way as they are not coping well with a part of their life.
 Recognising these children early and intervening with support will lessen their likelihood of being a bully.

 Providing rewards to children who care about others, show compassion, show patience and tolerance will allow children to feel proud of those qualities.
-Children learn best from positive reward for positive behaviour.
+Children learn best from positive rewards for positive behaviour.

-- Using words such as ‘we only say things that are helpful and not hurtful’, ‘we don’t have to be everyone’s friend but we have to be respectful to everyone’ can help kids make some decisions around their behaviour.
+- Using phrases such as: ‘We only say things that are helpful and not hurtful’ or ‘We don’t have to be everyone’s friend but we have to be respectful to everyone’ can help kids make some decisions around their behaviour.

 - Doing tasks/chores for others is another way to help children understand their larger role in a group and their impact on others.
 Chores in the home help children build an understanding of their part in a ‘big picture’ so that they realise their choices and actions effect others.